 Admissions procedure for non-degree studies

-Applicants should apply for the right to complete non-degree studies using a form designed for the purpose.
+Applicants should apply for the right to complete non-degree studies using an electronic form.
 Applications will be processed twice per term.

 - In spring term the period for applying is 1. - 30.4.2018